JdeRobot/RoboticsAcademy/exercises/follow_line/web-template/README.md

 ## Run with docker container

 - Jderobot already has created docker image available from [docker hub here](https://hub.docker.com/r/jderobot/robotics-academy/).
--Follow the instructions line by line to run the exercise.
+- Follow the instructions line by line to run the exercise.

 ## Run without docker container

--All the generic and specific infrastructures including required libraries need to be installed already on your machine as stated on the [academy webpage here](http://jderobot.github.io/RoboticsAcademy/installation/).
+- All the generic and specific infrastructures including required libraries need to be installed already on your machine as stated on the [academy webpage here](http://jderobot.github.io/RoboticsAcademy/installation/).

 - Navigate to web-template directory